joxkalna/platform-quality-lab/docs/pact/00-big-picture.md

 7. Before deploying either service, `can-i-deploy` checks compatibility
 8. If all contracts are green, deploy proceeds

+## Rollout Order

+When introducing Pact for the first time, the order matters:

+1. **Broker** — deploy and register environments (one-time for the org)
+2. **Provider first** — register on the Broker, add verification + `can-i-deploy` + `record-deployment` to its pipeline, merge to main.
+The pipeline is green because there are no pacts to verify yet (`failIfNoPactsFound: false`)
+3. **Consumer second** — write pact tests on a feature branch, push to CI.
+The pact is published to the Broker.
+The provider verifies it (pending pacts don't break the provider thanks to `enablePending: true`).
+Merge when `can-i-deploy` is green
+4. **Webhooks** (multi-repo only) — add after both sides are working end-to-end.
+Not needed in a monorepo

+The provider goes to main first, fully, before the consumer writes anything.
+See [08-adoption-plan.md](./08-adoption-plan.md) for the detailed step-by-step.

 ## Infrastructure Overview

 A typical Pact Broker deployment consists of: